chasmack/hummaps/README.md

 And finally the full search: `s15, s22 t6n r5e - 1/1 s15, 1/1 s22 t6n r5e`

 The term `1/1` does a subsection search for an entire section.
-It is equalivent to searching for both `n/2` and `s/2` in the section.
+It is equalivent to searching both the `n/2` and `s/2` of a section.
 The last search adds the original Hollins results but excludes results from the previous searches.
+Commas shown are optional.

 #### Individual maps